web-platform-tests/wpt/docs/_writing-tests/testharness.md

 This test could then be run from `FileAPI/FileReaderSync.worker.html`.

+In addition to `.worker.js`, the following worker type extensions are
+supported:

+* Shared workers: `.sharedworker.js`, mapping to `.sharedworker.html`.
+* Service workers: `.serviceworker.js`, mapping to `.serviceworker.html`.

 ### Multi-global tests

 Tests for features that exist in multiple global scopes can be written